turingschool/try-turing/ruby-newbies/wrap-up/index.md

 - <a target="blank" href="https://twitter.com/turingschool">Twitter</a>

 ## Next Steps
 Are you in love with coding?
+Here are some next steps you may want to take:
-[Set up a time to meet with Chelsea](https://go.oncehub.com/ChelseaTuring) about what that could look like for you at Turing _or_ send her an email at **chelsea@turing.edu**.
+- [Set up a time to meet with Launa](https://go.oncehub.com/LaunaGardner1) about what that could look like for you at Turing _or_ send her an email at **launa@turing.edu**.
+- [Start your application](https://apply.turing.edu/) to join us as a full-time student.

 Want to do a little more exploration before taking the next step toward a career change?
 Here are some great places to start:
 - Attend another <a target="blank" href="https://turing.edu/try-coding">Try Coding</a> workshop.
 We have a very special event coming up called <a target="blank" href="https://www.eventbrite.com/e/code-with-joan-a-coding-workshop-by-and-for-women-tickets-230337243897?_eboga=UA-103295514-1">Code with Joan</a>.
 It's a safe space designed for women+ to explore the world of coding in an inclusive and supportive environment.